 - Hard chrome plating is mainly used as a protective decorative coating.

-The process of electroless nickel plating using sodium hypophosphite as a reducing agent is a Ni-P alloy, and the Ni-P amorphous structure coating can be obtained by controlling the phosphorus content in the coating.
-The dense coating, low porosity, and corrosion resistance are better than hard chrome plating.
+- The process of electroless nickel plating using sodium hypophosphite as a reducing agent is a Ni-P alloy, and the Ni-P amorphous structure coating can be obtained by controlling the phosphorus content in the coating.

 - The principle of electroless nickel plating is that under the catalysis of catalyst Fe, the hypophosphite in the solution catalyzes dehydrogenation on the catalytic surface to form an active hydride, which is oxidized to phosphite; the active hydride is reduced with nickel ions in the solution.
 The reaction deposits nickel, which itself oxidizes to hydrogen.